 These then are the key features of the English Lab distinguishing him from his working strain or American relatives:

 - Broad head and neck with strong features

 - Deep broad chest and slightly shorter legs

 - Thick tapering tail carried low

 Generally this show bred dog is a stockier, chunkier dog than the Lab bred to work as a hunting companion.
 And it is this stocky, chunky, and let’s be honest, cuddly appearance that many people find so very attractive.

-English Labrador coat
+English Labrador Coat

-It’s no surprise that a dog originally bred to withstand the icy waters of Newfoundland is endowed with an amazing, waterproof, double coat.
+It’s no surprise that a dog originally bred to withstand the icy waters of Newfoundland is endowed with an amazing waterproof, double coat.